 This Annual Report on Form 10-K contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, as amended.
 Statements in this Annual Report that are not historical facts are forward-looking in nature and represent management's beliefs and assumptions based on currently available information.
 In some cases, you can identify forward-looking statements by the use of words such as "believes," "intends," "may," "should," "could," "anticipates," "expects" or comparable terminology, or by discussions of strategies or trends.
-Although we believe that the expectations reflected in such forward-looking statements are reasonable, we do not know if these expectations will be correct.
+Although we believe the expectations reflected in such forward-looking statements are reasonable, we do not know if these expectations will be correct.
 Such statements by their nature involve substantial risks and uncertainties that could significantly impact expected results.
 Actual future results could differ materially from those predicted.
 The factors that could cause actual future results to differ materially from those described herein are the risks and uncertainties discussed in this Annual Report and those described from time to time in our other filings with the U.S. Securities and Exchange Commission (the "SEC") and include, but are not limited to, the following:

-- Future demand for our products, - Changes in our raw material and other operating costs (such as zinc, brass, aluminum, steel and energy costs) and our ability to pass those costs on to our customers or offset them with reductions in other operating costs, - Price and product competition from low-cost manufacturing sources (such as China), - The impact of pricing and production decisions, - Customer and competitor strategies including substitute products,
+- Future supply and demand for our products; - Changes in our raw material and other operating costs (such as zinc, brass, aluminum, steel and energy costs) or the implementation of tariffs on imported raw materials and our ability to pass those costs on to our customers or offset them with reductions in other operating costs; - Price and product competition from low-cost manufacturing sources (such as China); - The impact of pricing and production decisions; - Customer and competitor strategies including substitute products;

-- Uncertainties associated with the development of new products and product features, - Future litigation, - Our ability to protect or defend our intellectual property rights, - Potential difficulties in integrating future acquisitions, - Decisions to sell operating assets other than in the ordinary course of business, - Environmental matters (such as those requiring emission and discharge standards for existing and new facilities), - The ultimate outcome of income tax audits, tax settlement initiatives or other tax matters, including future tax reform, - Government laws and regulations and possible changes therein including new environmental, health, safety, sustainability or other regulations, - General global economic and political conditions that disrupt our supply chain, reduce demand or perceived demand for component products or impair our ability to operate our facilities (including changes in the level of gross domestic product in various regions of the world, natural disasters, terrorist acts, global conflicts and public health crises), - Operating interruptions (including, but not limited to, labor disputes, leaks, natural disasters, fires, explosions, unscheduled or unplanned downtime, transportation interruptions, certain regional and world events or economic conditions and public health crises), - Technology related disruptions (including, but not limited to, cyber attacks; software implementation, upgrades or improvements; technology processing failures; or other events) related to our technology infrastructure that could impact our ability to continue operations, or at key vendors which could impact our supply chain, or at key customers which could impact their operations and cause them to curtail or pause orders; and - Possible disruption of our business or increases in the cost of doing business resulting from terrorist activities or global conflicts.
+- Uncertainties associated with new product development and the development of new product features; - Pending or possible future litigation (such as litigation related to our use of certain permitted chemicals in our production process) or other actions; - Our ability to protect or defend our intellectual property rights; - Potential difficulties in integrating future acquisitions; - Decisions to sell operating assets other than in the ordinary course of business; - Environmental matters (such as those requiring emission and discharge standards for existing and new facilities); - The ultimate outcome of income tax audits, tax settlement initiatives or other tax matters, including future tax reform; - Government laws and regulations and possible changes therein including new environmental, health and safety, sustainability or other regulations; - General global economic and political conditions that disrupt our supply chain, reduce demand or perceived demand for component products or impair our ability to operate our facilities (including changes in the level of gross domestic product in various regions of the world, natural disasters, terrorist acts, global conflicts and public health crises); - Operating interruptions (including, but not limited to, labor disputes, leaks, natural disasters, fires, explosions, unscheduled or unplanned downtime, transportation interruptions, certain regional and world events or economic conditions and public health crises); - The introduction of new, or changes in existing, tariffs, trade barriers or trade disputes (including tariffs imposed by the U.S. government on imports from China and Mexico); - Technology related disruptions (including, but not limited to, cyber attacks; software implementation, upgrades or improvements; technology processing failures; or other events) related to our technology infrastructure that could impact our ability to continue operations, or at key vendors which could impact our supply chain, or at key customers which could impact their operations and cause them to curtail or pause orders; and - Possible disruption of our business or increases in the cost of doing business resulting from terrorist activities or global conflicts.